Jean Charest blasts Quebec's anti-corruption unit for 'fishing expedition' into his past | CBC News

 After Charest had stepped down, a public inquiry heard evidence that during his time as premier, the provincial Liberals benefited from millions in illegal donations.

-It was also revealed that UPAC had opened an investigation into the party's fundraising practices.
+The anti-corruption unit, which Charest's government created in 2011, subsequently opened an investigation into Liberal fundraising practices.
 Media reports suggested Charest was a key figure in that investigation.

 In his comments Tuesday, Charest confirmed he'd been singled out by UPAC.
 He said investigators had questioned a wide circle of his contacts, including former political organizers from as far back as the early 1980s.